THE NIGHTMARES THAT BUILT OUR AMERICAN DREAM

 NOW

 Today, Nap York welcomes over 10,000 guests monthly from around the world, maintaining a strong record of guest satisfaction.
-The Dream Team has grown to over 50 employees based in 4 different time zones.
+The Dream Team has grown to over 50 employees from over 10 different ethnicities.

-As for Neil, he has his own bathroom in Chelsea and now mentors young entrepreneurs on the power of grit and following one’s calling.
+As for Neil, he has his own apartment again with a German Shepherd aptly named “Nappy”.
+His next dream is to open locations around the world while donating pods for humanitarian crisis.
 Nap York stands as a testament to the American spirit, proving that passion, perseverance, and trusting in God will make dreams come true — even if you’re just a kid from Queens.